 Medical Withdrawal.
-With proper documentation from a medical professional, to include certified clinicians who can speak to a student's condition and how it impacted academic performance or inhibits their ability to complete course requirements or an academic term, a student may be afforded a medical withdrawal.
-Based on the circumstances and supplied documentation and at the discretion of the Vice President for Academic Affairs or designee and/or that of the student's professors, a student may be awarded a W or WF for each course.
+With proper documentation from a medical professional, to include certified clinicians who can speak to a student's condition and how it impacts academic performance or inhibits their ability to complete course requirements or an academic term, a student may be afforded a medical withdrawal.
+Based on the circumstances and supplied documentation and at the discretion of the Provost and Vice President or designee and/or that of the student's professors, a student may be awarded a W or WF for each course.
 Financial implications of a medical withdrawal will be managed on a case-by-case basis, in consultation with appropriate campus offices, and in accordance with the University's policies and practices.